Write your First mesibo Enabled ApplicationEstimated reading time: 2 minutes

 How to add file handling

-Just like text messages, mesibo allows you to send and receive any arbitrary file (image, video, doc, etc) in real-time.
+Just like text messages, mesibo allows you to send and receive any arbitrary file (image, audio, video, doc, etc) in real-time.
 Sending and receiving file is no different from sending and receiving text messages.
 All an application has to do is to first upload the file to a server and then send the URL and thumbnail [optional] using mesibo in real-time.
 The receiver then downloads it using that URL.
 This out-of-band mechanism ensures that no real-time messages are blocked waiting for large files to be uploaded or downloaded.

 mesibo offers you the flexibility to store all files on your own servers including private servers or cloud services like Amazon Web Services, Google Cloud Storage, Microsoft Azure etc.